Who should use this feature?

 The scan process compares every application with all other applications created before it for similarity, then displays a list of all identified duplicate applications.

 The application created and submitted first is treated as the "primary" application.
 The primary can be changed.
-The primary application in an identified duplicate set is the one that will be the basis for reviewing.
+The primary application in an identified duplicate set is the one that will be the basis of reviewing.

-The objective of a grant manager is to then work through sets of duplicates to:
+The objective of a grant manager is then to work through sets of duplicates to:

 - Compare applications if necessary (via the action overflow)